Glossary of Financial Terms

 Energy Performance Contracting (EPC)

-Energy performance contracting, or EPC, is an innovative financing scheme offered by a contractor (usually an Energy Service Company) to clients who are interested in performing energy efficiency improvements but have limited financial means or technical capacities to implement the necessary measures.
-In EPC, an ESCO finances the project and implements energy efficiency investments.
+Energy performance contracting (EPC) is an innovative financing scheme offered by a contractor (usually an Energy Service Company) to clients who are interested in performing energy efficiency improvements but have limited financial means or technical capacities to implement the necessary measures.
+In the EPC model, an ESCO finances the project and implements energy efficiency investments.
 The project is based on the guaranteed energy savings that will be generated in the future, which are stated in EPC contract.

 Energy Service Company (ESCO)

-An ESCO is a company that offers energy services which may include the implementation of energy efficiency projects.
+An Energy Service Company (ESCO) is a company that offers energy services which may include the implementation of energy efficiency projects.
 The three main characteristics of an ESCO are: (1) they guarantee energy savings and/or the same level of energy service at lower costs; (ii) their remuneration is directly tied to the energy savings achieved; and (iii) they can finance or assist in arranging financing for energy projects by providing a savings guarantee.

 Equity capital